thisfrontenddev/disney-app/README.md

 - Remove `react-query` devtools for production
 - Stop polling for new random characters when the window focus is gone with a resumable interval system
 - Create a type-safe environment variable system (t3-env, zod...)
+- Test more than components with network calls (integration/ snapshot/visual testing)

+## Notes

+- CI/CD is running through a Vercel integration and will be showcased in the interview
+- Next.js 14's fetch global override has caused some issues for mocking network calls like I used to with MSW, will explain in the interview.